Full API

 : Global constraint ensuring that the sum of the variables inx

-satisfies a given condition.
+satisfies a given numerical condition.

 concept(:sum, x; op===, pair_vars=ones(x), val)